svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

    time.
 By documenting them, I allow my team mates to step into my shoes and follow my reasoning.
 3. Successors or other people who may have to work on the code when I'm not around.
-Even though the average "best before" period of software is a fair bit shorter than people prefer to believe, it still happens that I write code that others need to continue working on when I'm not available, for example because I'm in a different department or working for a different employer.
+Even though the average "best before" date of software is a fair bit closer than people prefer to believe, it still happens that I write code that others need to continue working on when I'm not available, for example because I'm in a different department or working for a different employer.
    Again, by documenting things I try to enable them to decide what pieces are